 It’s likely that Ford’s board will make the vote this month or in October to promote Fields.
 A Ford veteran for 23 years, Fields had served as the executive vice president of Ford of Europe.
 He had also led its luxury brands in Europe like Jaguar, Land Rover, Aston Martin and Volvo, which was later sold by Ford.
 Fields also gets the credit for contributing to the transformation of Ford’s North American operations from having incurred losses four years ago to achieving record profits in 2012.

 The board meeting is set to take place Wednesday.
 If Fields does get this promotion, he will be in line to be the replacement of 67-year-old Mulally, who is credited for having saved Ford (the No.2 biggest automaker in the U.S.) without having to resort to bankruptcy or a federal bailout.
-The source told Bloomberg that Fields has always been the favourite to replace Mulally, who is set to retire at the end of 2012.
+The source told Bloomberg that Fields has always been the favorite to replace Mulally, who is set to retire at the end of 2012.

 According to a report from The Wall Street Journal last Tuesday, several Ford directors believe that Ford should announce a succession plan in order to give make shareholders secure as well as offer promotion opportunities for executives who currently report to Mulally.
 Several sources told The Journal that Ford hasn’t yet made the vote to permit a concrete succession plan.